Sirsir: Character

 Sirsir was the god of sailors.
 He could be identified as the boatman of Enki.
 Proposed translations of his name include "slithering one" and "rower."
 In the text Marduk's Address to the Demons he appears alongside Laguda, also argued to be a god associated with the sea.
 A late god list explains his role as that of "Ea of the boatman."
 In Muššu'e, he is placed in the proximity of Marduk, and identified with Tutu.
 A single late hymn identifies him as a son of Qingu.

 Frans Wiggermann argues that in addition to being the god of sailors, he was also associated with vegetation.

 Worship

 Sirsir is already present in the Early Dynastic god list from Abu Salabikh.
-A zami hymn dedicated to him has been found, which indicates he was likely a deity of relatively high rank at this time.
+One of the Zame Hymns is dedicated to him, which indicates he was likely a deity of relatively high rank at this time.
 He belonged to the pantheon of Eridu.
 It has also been proposed that he had his own cult city somewhere on the coast of the Persian Gulf.